geerc/www/gkapfham/teaching/cs112F2016/laboratories.md

 <li><a href="{{site.baseurl}}teaching/cs112F2016/provide/labs/lab5/cs112F2016_lab05.pdf">Laboratory Assignment Five: Studying the Efficiency of Incremental String Building</a> <p>Study the different ways in which you can evaluate algorithm performance.</p>

-<li><a href="{{site.baseurl}}teaching/cs112F2016/provide/labs/lab6/cs112F2016_lab06.pdf">Laboratory Assignment Six: Doubling Experiments for Inferring Time Complexities</a> <p>Using an open-source software tool to infer an algorithm's actual-worst-case time complexity.</p>
+<li><a href="{{site.baseurl}}teaching/cs112F2016/provide/labs/lab6/cs112F2016_lab06.pdf">Laboratory Assignment Six: Doubling Experiments for Inferring Time Complexities</a> <p>Use an open-source software tool to infer an algorithm's actual-worst-case time complexity.</p>

+<li><a href="{{site.baseurl}}teaching/cs112F2016/provide/labs/lab7/cs112F2016_lab07.pdf">Laboratory Assignment Seven: Studying the Performance of Iteration and Recursion</a> <p>Conduct and report on your own performance evaluation experiments of recursive algorithms.</p>

 </ul>